Table of Contents

 Note that it is relatively easy to overload the file storage system.
 Please use our high-performance scratch storage filesystems for high I/O jobs.
 Also, if you are submitting a large number of tasks, please see our Submitting Large Numbers of Jobs document, and please try to keep your jobs efficient and bundle them in 6 to 10 minute lots.

 If in doubt, contact us.

 The cluster allows interactive use which is great for exploring new tools or running shell-based sessions (SAS, MATLAB, R) without having to submit jobs.
 Please see our Interactive Sessions information and Virtual Desktop documentation.

 Data storage and security

 Special Security Requirements

-The RC/Odyssey environment does not have a default process for handling data with special security requirements.
+The general FAS RC cluster storage environment is not suitable for storing data with special security requirements.
 If access to your data needs to be limited in any way, contact RCHelp prior to transferring data.

 Important: The sharing of accounts is a violation of Harvard and RC information security policies.
 Please contact us if you have a special need.